oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 **Step 2 - Choose Authentication Mechanism for OCI SDK**</a>

-* Please click [here](authmechanisms.md) to configure any one of the available authentication mechanisms.
+* Click [here](authmechanisms.md) to configure any one of the available authentication mechanisms.

 **Step 3 - Edit tenancyconfig.properties**: